LPDI-EPFL/masif_seed/README.md

 ## Description

-This repository contains the code for Masif-seed, used in the paper [citation.bib](citation.bib).
+This repository contains the code for MaSIF-seed, used in the paper [citation.bib](citation.bib).
 This code was used to decompose the PDB into helices

 ## Method overview